The ACLU of Massachusetts currently has these open positions:

 The ACLU Foundation of Massachusetts, a public interest organization that defends civil rights and civil liberties, is seeking an undergraduate intern to work in the public advocacy department.
 The person will support the development and implementation of the ACLU of Massachusetts' public policy/advocacy campaigns.
 He or she may also represent on our issues, communicate with advocates and community members, and attend community meetings and events on a variety of issues.

 The intern/volunteer will address a variety of the issues the ACLU covers, from criminal justice reform to free speech to LGBT issues.

 The intern/volunteer will report to the Director of Public Advocacy, but they will work with various staff members

 This is an unpaid position.

 The applicant should be an undergraduate student with an interest in civil liberties and public policy/advocacy.
-There is only one position available for the Fall Semester so please be sure to send all application requirements before the deadline.
+There is only one position available for the spring semester so please be sure to send all application requirements before the deadline.